k2view-academy/K2View-Academy/articles/16_deploy_fabric/04_project_versioning.md

    - From the project tree root, right-click and choose "Version Tag".

-   - The Version Tag pop-up window appears, dsiplaying the information of the remote GIT branch, the proposed tag version and an optional tag message.
-The proposed version is based on the previous one but can be changed, as described below.
+   - The Version Tag pop-up window appears, displaying the information of the remote GIT branch, the proposed tag version and an optional tag message.
+The proposed version is based on the previous version but can be changed, as described below.

       ![version tag popup](images/04_01_versiontag.png)

-   - Leave the value of the new project's version, as proposed, or change it when needed.
+   - Leave the value of the new project version, as proposed, or change it if needed.

    - Click OK to proceed.